Meziden/Prototype-1495A/README.md

-# NETCONF Server /Prototype 1495A
+# NETCONF Server / Prototype 1495A

 The implementation of the server contains：
 **Located in main.cpp:**